-Our New Student Online Orientation is a series of modules, videos, and quizzes to
+Our New Student Online Orientation is a series of modules, videos, and quizzes to help you begin your PPSC College Experience informed and ready for next steps!

 Orientation covers:

-New Student Orientation can be completed on a computer, tablet, or smartphone.
-Students may use one of our computer labs for free.
-Plan to spend at least one hour completing the orientation.
+New Student Orientation can be completed on a computer, tablet, smartphone, or in one of our computer labs.

 Once you've completed New Student Online Orientation you can log back in at any time to review specific information and helpful "how-to" videos.